IsaacTheEddy/One_Piece_Song_API/README.md

 This Database Implements the following tools:

+- Winston Logger for logging interactions in the API
 - MySQL for data storage
 - Express.js for API routing
 - Node.js for Backend scripting and data parsing